 Last, but certainly not least, is our final key business intelligence function, predictive analytics.
 As the name entails, predictive analytics processes data to provide insights to help you predict the future.
 If executed well, predictive analytics offer you the gift of time.
 Time to preemptively impact the future before it is here.

 So, there you have it, the four key functions that make up business intelligence.
 BI takes you on a journey narrated, highlighted, and punctuated by your data.
-It tells the story of your business, past, present, and future, and allows you to play the starring role of adapting and pivoting as you go along.
-BI is the secret weapon to telling your best business story.
+It tells the story of your multifamily rental business, past, present, and future, and allows you to play the starring role of adapting and pivoting as you go along.
+BI is the secret weapon to telling your best multifamily story.